Let’s talk about crushes.

 Cupid’s tip #5: There’s no rush.

-I’m not expecting you to win a crush by the end of the day.
+I’m not expecting you to win over a crush by the end of the day.
 Everybody’s story is different, so follow the natural flow of things, read the signs, and follow your heart.
 Cheesy, I know.

 This also means that if you don’t succeed, it’s perfectly okay.
 All this means is that they weren’t the one for you.
 The worst thing you can do is try to get cuffed, just for the sake of getting a boo.
 When the right one comes, you’ll feel it.